Writer, Educator, World Traveler.

-Dr. Stephanie Rivera Berruz is an associate professor at Marquette University.
-Her research is inherently interdisciplinary and explores historiography, social identity, and current political issues.
-She received her PhD in philosophy from SUNY Buffalo in 2014.
-She is the recipient of the Woodrow Wilson Career Enhancement Fellowship (2017-18) and The Way Klinger Young Scholar Award (2021) for her work on Latinx feminisms, Caribbean, and Latin American philosophy.
+Dr. Rivera Berruz is an Associate Professor at Marquette University (Milwaukee, WI).
+Her research is interdisciplinary and explores historiography, social identity, and current political issues that link power, history, identity, and the environment.
+She received her PhD in philosophy from SUNY Buffalo in 2014 working under Dr. Jorge J.E.
+Gracia and is the recipient of the American Philosophical Society Franklin Research Grant (2024-2025), The Way Klinger Young Scholar Award (2021), and the Woodrow Wilson Career Enhancement Fellowship (2017-18) for work on Latinx feminisms, Caribbean, and Latin American philosophy.

-She has published a co-edited anthology, Comparative Studies in Asian and Latin American Philosophies (2018), and her work has been featured in the Stanford Encyclopedia of Philosophy, Genealogy, Hypatia, the Inter-American Journal of Philosophy, and Essays on Philosophy.
-She is currently working on a monograph titled On the Border of Belonging: A Philosophical Dialogue between Luisa Capetillo, Ofelia Rodríguez Acosta, and Evangelina Rodríguez Perozo.
-The book explores three underexplored lettered Caribbean women from Puerto Rico, Cuba, and the Dominican Republic who wrote about the role of women in political life at the turn of the 20th century in the Hispanophone Caribbean.
+She has published a co-edited anthology, Comparative Studies in Asian and Latin American Philosophies (2018), and hjer work has been featured in the Stanford Encyclopedia of Philosophy, Genealogy, Hypatia, The Inter-American Journal of Philosophy, and Essays on Philosophy.
+She is currently working on a monograph titled On the Border of Belonging: Luisa Capetillo, Ofelia Rodríguez Acosta, and Evangelina Rodríguez Perozo, under contract with Rutgers University Press.
+She explores lettered Caribbean women from Puerto Rico, Cuba, and the Dominican Republic who wrote about the role of women in political life at the turn of the 20th century in the Hispanophone Caribbean.

-Born in San Juan Puerto, Rico, Dr. Rivera Berruz has lived inside and outside of the continental United States.
-She credits her migrations as inspirations for her interests in philosophies that explore the myriad dimensions of identity and experience.
-Committed to the connection between theory and praxis, Dr. Rivera Berruz is an ardent world traveler seeking to learn from the world deeply and fully.
+Dr. Rivera Berruz was born in San Juan Puerto, Rico and a subject of the Puerto Rican diaspora having in numerous places in the United States.
+She credits her migrations as inspirations for interests in philosophies that explore the myriad dimensions of identity and experience, including the traumas of displacement.
+Committed to the connection between theory and praxis, she is an ardent world traveler seeking to learn from the world deeply and fully.
 She is a lover of dance and the natural world, with a special place in her heart for water and trees.

 Comparative Studies in Asian and Latina American Philosophies